 As Sioux Falls’ population grows and becomes more diverse, organizations like Junior Achievement teaching business and financial concepts are essential to helping grow and inspire the next generation of the city’s workforce.

-“Sioux Falls just keeps growing,” FNB Customer Experience Manager and classroom volunteer Kae Klinkenborg said.
+“Sioux Falls just keeps growing,” FNB Facilities Experience Manager and classroom volunteer Kae Klinkenborg said.
 “So Junior Achievement is growing, too, and that’s why it’s so important for us as an organization to give our time and help with fundraising for Junior Achievement.”

 FNB believes in sharing our time and talents with organizations like Junior Achievement, because students who learn financial literacy and entrepreneurial skills will become the future business leaders, innovators, and entrepreneurs who will contribute to the Sioux Falls business community and economy.